mblair/matthewblair.net/home.md

 I live in Long Beach, California with my wife, [Morgan Brunelle](https://www.morganbrunelle.com) and a lot of animals.
 I was born in 1987 in Brooklyn, New York, grew up on Long Island, and moved to California in 2011.

-I work on server infrastructure and security at [Figma](https://www.figma.com).
+I've worked on server infrastructure and security at [Figma](https://www.figma.com) for the last three years or so.
+Early next year, I'm joining [Google](https://wwww.google.com) to work on security infrastructure.
 Previously, I spent five years at [Flipboard](https://flipboard.com), eventually leading the site reliability engineering team.
 Before that, I attended Cornell University and Stony Brook University's Southampton campus, where I met my wife.

 Outside of work, I'm an [avid cyclist](https://www.strava.com/athletes/mattyblair), scuba diver and home cook.